Vangmay/hephAIstus/readme.md

 # HephAIStos

-An extensible AI agent framework built in Python.
+An AI Coding agent build to be used within your CLI.
 This repository contains the core engine, tooling system, and examples to get started.

 ## Overview